skoolkid/skoolkit/sphinx/source/html-templates.rst

 asm_instruction
 ---------------
-The ``asm_instruction`` template is the subtemplate used by the :ref:`t_Asm` full-page template to format an instruction (including its label, address, operation and comment).
+The ``asm_instruction`` template is the subtemplate used by the :ref:`t_Asm` full-page template and the :ref:`t_asm_entry` subtemplate to format an instruction (including its label, address, operation and comment).

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

 * ``address`` - the address of the instruction (may be in decimal or